ownport/kvlite/docs/api.md

 ## Serializers

-- cPickleSerializer (by default)
+- cPickleSerializer (used by default)
 - CompressedJsonSerializer

-Serializer can be defined via open function
+Serializer can be defined for collection via open function.
 ```python
 def open(uri, serializer=cPickleSerializer):
     '''